Glimpses of Violation of Strong Cosmic Censorship in Rotating Black Holes: Introduction

-It is, however, expected that all black holes in Nature are rotating (e.g.~\cite{gammie2004black}) and so it is particularly important to investigate whether the Cauchy horizons of {\it rotating} black holes are stable.
+Black holes in Nature, in their turn, are expected (e.g.~\cite{gammie2004black}) to be {\it rotating} and so it is particularly important to investigate whether the Cauchy horizons of rotating black holes become irregular under perturbations.
 So far, all investigations for rotating black holes were in the linear scenario and they all found that SCC is preserved ($\beta<1/2$).
-That was shown in~\cite{PhysRevD.97.104060} for massless neutral and minimally-coupled scalar perturbations as well as for gravitational perturbations of Kerr-dS (see also App.\ref{sec:KdS}).
-In charged Kerr-dS (i.e., Kerr-Newman-dS, KNdS), SCC preservation was observed in~\cite{HOD2018221} for massless neutral fields, where only angular momentum $a$ above a certain critical value was considered, and in~\cite{Rahman:2018oso}, where only a limited range of parameters was investigated.

-In this work we show that violation of SCC can actually be achieved in KNdS black holes.
-Specifically, we calculate the QNMs of massless, both neutral and charged, (conformally-coupled) scalar and fermion linear field perturbations of KNdS.
-We then show that $\beta>1/2$ (if only considering fields with small charge, even $\beta>1$) is possible in the near extremal and non-highly-rotating regime.
+That was shown for neutral rotating black holes in dS (Kerr-dS) under scalar and gravitational field perturbations in~\cite{PhysRevD.97.104060} and in our App.~\ref{sec:KdS} for neutrino field perturbations \PRDvtwo{(which invalidates the conclusion in Ref.~\cite{mostafizur2020validity} that there is violation of SCC by neutrino fields in Kerr-dS)}.
+When including black hole charge as well as rotation (Kerr-Newman-dS, KNdS), preservation of SCC was shown in~\cite{HOD2018221}, where only angular momentum above a certain value was considered, and in~\cite{Rahman:2018oso}, where only a limited range of parameters was investigated.
+In this work, on the other hand, we provide strong evidence that violation of SCC can actually be achieved in KNdS black holes, \PRDvtwo{for nearly-maximal charge (similarly to their static counterpart) and in regions of parameter space outside those considered in~\cite{HOD2018221,Rahman:2018oso}}.
+Specifically, we calculate the QNMs of massless, both neutral and charged, scalar and fermion field perturbations of KNdS.
+We then show that $\beta>1/2$ is possible.
+In fact, for zero or small field charge, we show that even $\beta>1$ for scalar fields and $\beta>3/2$ for fermion fields are possible.

+We also report that, in numerical searches, we found no unstable modes (i.e., modes with $\text{Im}\left(\oQNM\right)>0$, exponentially growing in time) for the KNdS spacetime parameters that we considered in this paper.

+The rest of this paper is organized as follows.
+In Sec.\ref{sec:perturbations} we introduce KNdS spacetimes, spin-field perturbations of KNdS and QNMs.
+We describe the various families of QNMs in KNdS in Sec.~\ref{sec:families}, providing analytic expressions that approximate the frequencies of the various families.
+In Sec.~\ref{sec:num meth} we describe our numerical method.
+We then present our results for $\beta$ across various regions of parameter space and the consequences for SCC in Sec.~\ref{sec:SCC}.
+We conclude the main body of the paper with a discussion in Sec.~\ref{sec:Discussion}.
+Finally, we have three appendixes: in App.~\ref{sec:KdS} we show that SCC is preserved in Kerr-dS; in App.~\ref{sec:geo_approx} we study circular photon orbits in KNdS, which are the basis for the analytic expression for the so-called photon-sphere family of modes; finally, in App.~\ref{sec:app:Dirac}, we introduce the main quantities needed for obtaining the conditions for $\beta$ for massless charged fermion fields perturbations.